ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:Desktop {your user name}$ 🁢
 ```

-To return to your home directory, you can type `cd` with no parameters, but I prefer to type `cd ~` to remind me that I'm returning to home.
+To return to your home directory, you can type `cd` with no options or arguments, but I prefer to type `cd ~` to remind me that I'm returning to home.

 Creating a Temp Directory
 -----------------------------